soygcm/f/README.md

 ### Loops

-Efe doesn't have loops at all, just kiding.
+Efe doesn't have loops at all, just kiding we are not haskell.

-* Loop repeat `loop variables lambda`
+* Loop repeat `loop Inputs (Repeat -> Inputs)`

 ```
 ice creams = 3